Frederick Augustus Smith: Victoria Cross

 Smith was 37 years old, and a captain in the 43rd (Monmouthshire) Regiment of Foot (later the Oxfordshire and Buckinghamshire Light Infantry), during the Waikato-Hauhau Maori War in New Zealand.

 The 68th (Durham) Regiment of Foot (Light Infantry) with a detachment of the 43rd commanded by Smith was deployed to attack an entrenchment held by the Māori.
 The following deed took place during the attack on 21 June 1864 at Tauranga for which he was awarded the VC.

 In the charge he was struck by a bullet which lodged in the upper part of his leg.
 He continued to lead his men and was the first man into the entrenchment.
 Following fierce fighting, the Māori having sustained heavy casualties were driven from their position.
 In the attack Smith killed one of the Māori Chiefs and took possession of his baton known as a Mere.
 The Chief's family subsequently offered substantial sums of money to retrieve the Mere.
 After Smith's death the Mere was eventually returned to a museum in New Zealand; a relic of the British Army's wars in that country.

 He was also mentioned in dispatches.

 Later career

 He later achieved the rank of lieutenant colonel.
 He commanded the 43rd Foot from 1 December 1875 to 2 February 1878 when he retired from the army.

-He died in Duleek, Co Meath, 22 July 1887.
-His grave (unmarked) is in Duleek (Church of Ireland) Churchyard, Co Meath.
-A memorial plaque to him, originally in Duleek Church, is now situated in Kilmore Church, standing in the Ulster Folk and Transport Museum, Cultra, Co Down.
+He died in Duleek, County Meath, 22 July 1887.
+His grave (unmarked) is in Duleek (Church of Ireland) Churchyard, County Meath.
+A memorial plaque to him, originally in Duleek Church, is now situated in Kilmore Church, standing in the Ulster Folk and Transport Museum, Cultra, County Down.

-It was Norman and Eileen Irvine and their son David (Irish Guards) from Carrickfergus, Co.
-Antrim who rescued the marble plaque from ruin in the Duleek church.
+It was Norman and Eileen Irvine and their son David (Irish Guards) from Carrickfergus, County Antrim who rescued the marble plaque from ruin in the Duleek church.
 The Ox and Bucks regiment wished to have it but it was decided to have it stay in Ireland.